- Reduce the resort to military force by reviewing and proposing changes to Canada’s contribution to international peace and security

 - Work with civil society in the Caribbean to control and reduce gun violence and its impact on local communities

-Recent Publications on Defence & Human Security
+Recent Posts on Defence & Human Security